Sesa Football Academy: Vedanta Women's League

 Working towards the aim of women empowerment through football, Sesa Football Academy launched the Vedanta Women's League in 2017, with the support of Goa Football Association.
 The league was inaugurated by then Goa Chief Minister Manohar Parrikar in the presence of eminent women's football legends.

 The Vedanta Women's League has since completed two seasons, with over 200 girls given an opportunity to play football.
 The winner of the 2018 edition, Panjim Footballers, went on to play in the Indian Women's League as the sole team from Goa.

 Home ground

 Sircaim is home to one of the two Sesa Football Academy premises in Goa, the other being at Sanquelim.
 The Sesa Football Academy Ground is located at Sircaim and use for both training and league matches.

-Sesa also used Duler AstroTurf Stadium in Mapusa for some of their Goa Professional League matches.
+Sesa also used Duler Stadium in Mapusa for some of their Goa Professional League matches.